 The personal story involves Marcella’s ex-husband Jason (Nicholas Pinnock), their two children Emma (Imogen Faires) and Edward (Asher Flowers).
 Marcella has blackouts – fugue states.
 During them she can be violent.
 She finally admits this to Jason in season 2.
 And she begins treatment with a hypnotist to recover the memories she loses during the blackouts.
 Significantly, the blackouts began with her infant daughter died.

-In season 2, Jason is dating Becky (Yolanda Kettle).
+Jason is dating Becky (Yolanda Kettle).
 He wants sole custody of the children and he plans to move to Singapore for two years with them and Becky.

 The police work and personal drama are mixed up together.
 To add to the tension, Marcella’s family is in danger.